The following text field will produce suggestions that follow it as you type.

 *Product information may vary - to confirm product availability, pricing, shipping and return information please contact Barnes and Noble

-Creating an unconventional portrait of the life and thought of an Enlightenment historian and scientist, this study focuses upon Jeremy Belknap's letters, jourbanals, and essays, which provide a clear sense of how a dialogue with the past can yield an appreciation of life and acceptance of self.
+Creating an unconventional portrait of the life and thought of an Enlightenment historian and scientist, this study focuses upon Jeremy Belknap's letters, journals, and essays, which provide a clear sense of how a dialogue with the past can yield an appreciation of life and acceptance of self.
 Author of the three volume

 History of New Hampshire